dojo/widget-core/README.md

 #### Intersection

-The Intersection Meta provides information on whether a Node is visible in the applications viewport using Intersection Observers (this is polyfilled for unsupported browsers).
+The Intersection Meta provides information on whether a Node is visible in the applications viewport using the [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) (this is polyfilled for unsupported browsers).

 This example renders a list with images, the image src is only added when the item is in the viewport which prevents needlessly downloading images until the user scrolls to them: